 An Upscale Hotel for the Discriminating Guest

-The minute you walk through the front doors you know the Omni Majestic will provide a hotel experience unlike most.
+The minute you walk through the front doors you know the Hotel Majestic will provide a hotel experience unlike most.
 My first inclination of this was when I entered, travel weary and toting a feverish 4 year old.
 I was welcomed by John, who greeted me by name and handed me our room keys saying, “Everything is ready for you, Mrs. Halsted.
 If anything needs to be signed we can take care of it in the morning.”
 More welcome words I have never heard upon hotel check in.
 John then went to help my husband with the bags and told him I had already gone up to the room.